alepharchives/macports/README.md

 * Exported this variant of wxgtk as macports does not support variant dependency as far as I know.
 * Enabled 64bits support.

+## ccze

+* ccze is a log colorizer written in C. Depends on ncurses and pcre.
+* Created my macport of this tool.

 # Using my macports repo